silogen/kaiwo/workloads/inference/LLMs/offline-inference/vllm-batch-single-multinode/README.md

 ### Overview

-This workload currently only supports single-node inference (one model instance per node), but the workload can be scaled up to multiple replicas (on multiple nodes) by increasing `replicas` and using `gpus-per-replica` instead of `gpus` field.
+This workload currently only supports single-node inference (one model instance per node), but the workload can be scaled up to multiple replicas (on multiple nodes) by increasing `replicas` and using `gpusPerReplica` instead of `gpus` field.
 However, note that not all models work with `NUM_REPLICAS` > 1.
 We have tested that this works with llama-3.1-8b-instruct.

 When using `gpus` field,  user is letting Kaiwo to automatically set env variables `NUM_GPUS_PER_REPLICA` to `8` and `NUM_REPLICAS` to `2`.
 Kaiwo is able to set these by inspecting the number of requested GPUs (`gpus` field) and the number of GPUs available per node.
 See `main.py` for more details how the training script uses these env variables.
-These env variables can also be controlled by the user when `replicas` and `gpus-per-replica` fields are used instead of `gpus` field.
+These env variables can also be controlled by the user when `replicas` and `gpusPerReplica` fields are used instead of `gpus` field.

 Run example with: